jon-robbins/amenitiz-takehome/notebooks/eda/questions/COMPREHENSIVE_ANALYSIS_SUMMARY.md

 → Smaller hotels fill easier, need dynamic pricing more
 ```

-**Validation of Section 5.2:**
+**Validation of Section 5.2 (REVISED):**
-- Section 5.2 found €2.25M underpricing opportunity
+- Section 5.2 found €1.7M net underpricing (elasticity-adjusted)
 - Section 7.1 confirms 16.6% of nights at high occupancy
-- The +42% premium VALIDATES customers will pay
+- The +41.5% premium VALIDATES customers will pay
-- But weak 0.143 correlation PROVES hotels don't capture it
+- Weak correlation (0.111 within-hotel) CONFIRMS underpricing is real

-**Critical Business Insight:**
+**Critical Business Insight (UPDATED):**
 ```
-THE UNDERPRICING IS PROVEN:
+THE UNDERPRICING IS VALIDATED:
-- Hotels achieve +42% premium at high occupancy (eventually)
+- Hotels achieve +41.5% premium at high occupancy (passive)
-- But correlation is only 0.143 (not systematic)
+- Within-hotel correlation is 0.111 (WEAK - not Simpson's Paradox)
+- Only 68% of hotels show positive correlation (should be 95%+)
-- 16.6% of nights × inadequate premium = €2.25M leak
+- 16.6% of nights × suboptimal pricing = €1.7M net opportunity
 ```

-**Recommendations:**
+**Recommendations (REVISED):**
-1. Implement occupancy-based surge pricing at 80%/90%/95% thresholds
+1. Implement graduated occupancy multipliers at 85%/90%/95% thresholds
 2. Target 778 capacity-constrained hotels first (immediate wins)
+3. Use 25% premium cap (not 50%) to reflect competitive constraints
-3. Cross-reference with Section 5.2 underpriced dates
+4. Cross-reference with Section 5.2 underpriced dates
-4. Use Prophet (Section 4.3) to predict high-occupancy dates in advance

 ---